|Values are valid only on day of printing.|

 4. Transport swab container to laboratory and store (refrigerated is preferred) within 60 days of collection.

 Specimen Type: Peritoneal fluid (pelvic wash, cul-de-sac fluid)

 Specimen Volume: 1 mL

-1. Transfer specimen into the APTIMA Specimen Transfer Tube (Supply T652) within 24 hours of collection.
+1. Transfer specimen into the APTIMA Specimen Transfer Tube (T652) within 24 hours of collection.